What is it?

 - by peer learning dialogue on policies and institutions to support youth education, training, and transition to work.

 Policy context In the framework of a strengthened European Neighbourhood Policy (ENP) from the 2011 Communication and of the 2016 ENP review, the European Commission is committed to:

 - support the modernisation of higher education systems

 - increase the support to teaching and learning mobility for students, teachers, university staff and young people from Southern Mediterranean countries

 In terms of higher education, vocational education, training, and youth, the Commission supports these objectives through different international cooperation programmes and initiatives, including:

-Launched in 2012, this is the EU's initiative for cooperation in education with Albania, Bosnia & Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo, Montenegro and Serbia.
+Launched in 2012, this is the EU's initiative for cooperation in education with Albania, Bosnia & Herzegovina, North Macedonia, Kosovo, Montenegro and Serbia.

 Annual Ministerial meetings are organised which identify common priorities, discuss the latest policy and reform measures, and decide on topics for regional cooperation with EU assistance.

 The 7th Meeting of the Western Balkans Platform took place in Brussels in June 2018.